Kimi-e/Banking-Analysis/README.md

 ### Conclusion

 This banking dashboard will serve as a vital tool for assessing loan applications, ultimately enhancing the decision-making process by leveraging data-driven insights into applicant risk profiles.

+P/S : Note on Data Quality and DTI Calculation
+Data Quality Concerns: The dataset contains several anomalies and irregularities that may influence the accuracy of the Debt-to-Income (DTI) calculations.
+Specifically:

+Outliers: Certain entries exhibit extreme values that skew the overall DTI ratios.
+Missing Values: Some records have incomplete data, leading to potential miscalculations.
+Inconsistent Formats: Variability in how data is recorded (e.g., different currencies or units) can complicate analysis.
+Due to these issues, the DTI calculations derived from this dataset should be interpreted with caution.
+Further data cleansing might be necessary for more accurate financial assessments.